pdc-quantum/isic-2024/README.md

  - The public scores failed to select any of the four best solutions.
 This is most certainly due to the paucity of cancer cases in the reduced test dataset. 🤔
  - Serendipity let proudly get a bronze medal 😊🥉.
 Without this, the best public scores would have lead to submit two "rep14" solutions with no medal reward.
  - If however a set of four solutions had been allowed for the final submission, it would have resulted in a silver medal at about the 60th place🥈.

+I warmly thank the Kaggle team who organized this competition and helped me learn much.
+I am also particularly grateful to Jiadi Wang,Vyacheslav Bolotin and Wajahat Waheed who made public the notebooks that inspired me.
+It is a great feeling to climb on the shoulders of Kaggle's giants.